Exploring Some Contributing Factors Of Nursing Home Abuse

 If staff members have abused elderly residents in the past but were never held accountable for their actions, they will likely continue this abuse.
 Every nursing home facility should have a code of conduct or employment contract which outlines consequences for improper behavior.
 This could include issuing a verbal or written warning, placing the staff member on administrative leave, requesting the staff member’s termination, or even pursuing criminal charges.
 As such, these procedures should be strictly followed to ensure that abusive staff members are being held accountable for their actions.
 Holding staff accountable for every incident of abuse should help them see that there are negative consequences for their abusive behavior, which should hopefully discourage this kind of behavior in the future.

-Contact a Boston Law Firm for All of Your Elder Law Needs
+Contact a Norwood Law Firm for All of Your Elder Law Needs